Furones: Approximate Dominating Set Solver

 input file path

--a, --approximation enable comparison with a polynomial-time approximation approach within a factor of at most 2
+-a, --approximation enable comparison with a polynomial-time approximation approach within a logarithmic factor

 -b, --bruteForce enable comparison with the exponential-time brute-force approach

--c, --count calculate the size of the Independent Set
+-c, --count calculate the size of the Dominating Set

 -v, --verbose anable verbose output